Skip to main content

 Customizing toast messages for card events

 You can customize any of the toast messages used when dismissing, completing, snoozing and placing feedback on a card.
 This is configurable for each stream container.
 You simply supply a string for each custom message.
 If you do not supply a string, the defaults will be used.
-See the custom strings section to read more about other custom strings that can be specified in the configuration object using the setValue:forCustomString: method.
+See the Custom strings section to read more about other custom strings that can be specified in the configuration object using the setValue:forCustomString: method.

 Options are: